A Defence of Poetry: Major themes

 Shelley’s argument for poetry is an important text of English Romanticism.
 In 1858, William Stigant, a poet, essayist, and translator, wrote in his essay "Sir Philip Sidney" that Shelley's "beautifully written Defence of Poetry" is a work which "analyses the very inner essence of poetry and the reason of its existence, – its development from, and operation on, the mind of man".
 Shelley writes in Defence that while "ethical science arranges the elements which poetry has created, and propounds schemes and proposes examples of civil and domestic life", poetry acts in a way that "awakens and enlarges the mind itself by rendering it the receptacle of a thousand unapprehended combinations of thought".

 A Defence of Poetry argued that the invention of language reveals a human impulse to reproduce the rhythmic and ordered, so that harmony and unity are delighted in wherever they are found and incorporated, instinctively, into creative activities: "Every man in the infancy of art, observes an order which approximates more or less closely to that from which highest delight results..."
 This "faculty of approximation" enables the observer to experience the beautiful, by establishing a "relation between the highest pleasure and its causes".
 Those who possess this faculty "in excess are poets" and their task is to communicate the "pleasure" of their experiences to the community.
 Shelley does not claim language is poetry on the grounds that language is the medium of poetry; rather he recognises in the creation of language an adherence to the poetic precepts of order, harmony, unity, and a desire to express delight in the beautiful.
 Aesthetic admiration of "the true and the beautiful" is provided with an important social aspect which extends beyond communication and precipitates self-awareness.
 Poetry and the various modes of art it incorporates are directly involved with the social activities of life.
 According to Shelley, "The great secret of moral is love: or going out of our own nature, and an identification of ourselves with the beautiful, which exists in thought, action or person, not our own".
 Shelley nominated unlikely figures such as Plato and Jesus in their deft use of language to conceive the inconceivable.
-Shelly contests the traditional contrast between poets and artists, on the one hand, and philosophers and historians, on the other.
+Shelley contests the traditional contrast between poets and artists, on the one hand, and philosophers and historians, on the other.
 For him, "Shakespeare, Dante, Milton (to confine ourselves to modern writers) are philosophers of the very loftiest power", and Bacon, Herodotus, Plutarch, Livy are poets.